circled-square/midgard/README.md

   * Sets a custom score table.
 If set to None the default one provided by robotics_lib will be used.
 * `max_score: f32`
   * sets the maximum score the robot can earn

+# Documentation

+To get the full documentation run `cargo doc`